estuaryoss/katacoda-scenarios/estuary-stack/step8.md

-Now let's inspect the stack through estuary discovery:
+Now let's inspect the stack through the Discovery service:
 - apps registered in Eureka
 - deployments
 - command sessions (background commands) from the agents